Last Updated: October 30, 2024

 Career

 After graduating from university, Scott got a job with an ABC affiliate in Florence, South Carolina.
-He worked as a news reporter and weekend sports anchor, coining such phrases like "as cool as the other side of the pillow."
-This job lasted until 1988, after which he moved to an NBC affiliate in Raleigh, North Carolina until 1990.
+He worked as a news reporter and weekend sports anchor, coining phrases like "as cool as the other side of the pillow."
+This job lasted until 1988, after which he moved to an NBC affiliate in Raleigh, North Carolina, until 1990.
 It was during this time that Stuart first started to exhibit his gift for sportscasting.
-In 1990, Scott moved to an NBC affiliate in Orlando, Florida and worked as a sports reporter and sports anchor.
+In 1990, Scott moved to an NBC affiliate in Orlando, Florida, and worked as a sports reporter and sports anchor.
 While in Orlando, he met with an ESPN producer called Gus Ramsey, who was impressed with Stuart's versatility and talents.

 (Photo by Kevin Winter/Getty Images)